javalin/javalin-vite/README.md

   </resources>
 </build>
 ```
-##### Create vite config file
+#### Create vite config file (vite.config.js)
-This file should be located at your project root.
-It defines directorys and files used by javalin-vite.
+This file must be located at your project root.
+It defines directories and files used by javalin-vite.
 ```javascript
 //vite.config.js
 import {defineConfig} from 'vite'